groupdocs-viewer/GroupDocs.Viewer-for-.NET/Examples/README.md

 ## How to Run the Examples?

-The package contains C# examples project.
 Follow the given steps to proceed with project build:

 * Extract the downloaded project and open the solution file in Visual Studio
 * Right click on solution and press "Enable NuGet package Restore"